Circular Restricted Three-body Problem (CR3BP) Configuration

 1. Return to the 3D Graphics - Orbit System page for L1HaloOrbit ().

-2. Ensure EarthNoomBarycenterCenteredRotating is highlighted.
+2. Ensure EarthNoomBarycenterCenteredRotating is selected.
 If EarthNoomBarycenterCenteredRotating is not highlighted, click it once to highlight it.

-4. Select 3D Graphics 1 - Earth in the 3D Windows section.
+5. Select 3D Graphics 1 - Earth in the 3D Windows panel.

 Configuring the orbit

 You created a satellite object very early in your scenario.
-You will now go in and modify this satellite’s orbit.
-You will place it in orbit about the Earth Noom L1 position by specifying its initial state.
+Now, modify this satellite’s orbit to place it in orbit about the Earth Noom L1 position by specifying its initial state.

 Coord.
 System Noom EarthNoomBarycenterCenteredRotating